 “There’s a certain cultural honesty that I think they’re waking up to.
 It binds and clarifies the difference between soul food and Southern food, which are essentially the same thing.
 For me, it’s interesting to look into it and reframe it.”

 In his next cookbook, Acheson too is also looking to reframe the public’s ideas on something ingrained in American culture — the slow cooker.

-In The Chef and the Slow Cooker, Acheson wants to show people leading busy lives with children and obligations that you don’t have to just subscribe to meal services like Blue Apron to be able to create delicious meals at home.
+In, Acheson wants to show people leading busy lives with children and obligations that you don’t have to just subscribe to meal services like Blue Apron to be able to create delicious meals at home.